slivertv/thetatv-developers/README.md

 **Integrating Logins (oAuth 2.0)**

-You can integrate your own login system and users seamlessly with the embed.
-This preserves the username when they chat, and makes the experience feel more native to your app.
+You can integrate your own login system seamlessly with the embed.
+This preserves the username when they chat, and makes the experience feel more native within your app.
 * [https://github.com/slivertv/thetatv-api-docs](https://github.com/slivertv/thetatv-api-docs)